 Indian Bible College has talked about campus expansion for decades; and in 2011, additional student housing was purchased in the form of a private home adjacent to the existing property.
 A rapidly growing student body has recently made further expansion a must.
 In July of 2014, additional office space was purchased (the "Barn") on Cedar Avenue.
-In April of 2018, another complex of buildings was purchased and is currently undergoing renovations as a new library, chapel and student life area.
+In April of 2018, another complex of buildings was purchased for use as new library, chapel and student life area.